Jonathan Mercier

-Jonathan Mercier (born February 18, 1986) is a Swiss former professional ice hockey defenseman who spent all of his career with Genève-Servette HC of the National League (NL).
+Jonathan Mercier (born February 18, 1986) is a Swiss former professional ice hockey defenceman who spent all of his career with Genève-Servette HC of the National League (NL).

 Playing career

 Mercier made his National League debut playing with Genève-Servette HC during the 2003–04 NL season.

 On January 20, 2014, Mercier was signed to a three-year contract extension by Genève-Servette.
 Mercier won the 2014 and 2015 Spengler Cup with Geneva.

 On May 17, 2016, Mercier agreed to a two-year contract extension with Geneva.
 During the 2016–17 season, Mercier played his 542nd regular season game with Geneva in the NL, becoming the all-time leader in term of games played for Genève-Servette.

 On December 28, 2018, Mercier signed an early two-year contract extension with the team through the 2020/21 season.
 On January 16, 2021, Mercier was suspended for 7 games and fined CHF 5,700 after he accidentally bumped into a referee in a game against HC Ambrì-Piotta on January 12, 2021.
 Servette appealed the decision and both the suspension and the fine were eventually reduced to 3 games and CHF 2,520 on January 21, 2021.

 On April 6, 2021, Merci was signed to an early one-year contract extension by Servette through the 2021/22 season.

 Mercier retired from professional hockey following the 2021–22 season.